•Most of metazoan diversity lies within Bilateria, the "worms" (very broadly defined.)

-Phylogenetic Affinities of the Ediacaran Biota: From the 1960s until the 1980s (and by some researchers even into the 21st Century), these fossils were interpreted as early representatives of well-known Phanerozoic groups like cnidarians, flatworms, segmented worms, arthropods, etc. However, paleontologist Dolf Seilacher and his colleagues pointed out the following aspects about that many of the fossils of the Ediacaran Biota do not match our expectations for members of any of the living groups of animals:
+From the 1960s until the 1980s (and by some researchers even into the 21st Century), these fossils were interpreted as early representatives of well-known Phanerozoic groups like cnidarians, flatworms, segmented worms, arthropods, etc. However, paleontologist Dolf Seilacher and his colleagues pointed out the following aspects about that many of the fossils of the Ediacaran Biota do not match our expectations for members of any of the living groups of animals (or at least eumetazoans):

 Not all Ediacaran Biota organisms fit the above profile.
-We will deal with the Ediacaran stem-mollusk Kimberella later.
+We will deal with the Ediacaran stem-mollusk Kimberella and the cone-dwelling cloudinomorphs later.
 There are some Ediacarans that do match some Phanerozoic groups of non-bilaterian animals:

 If Kimberella is indeed a stem-mollusk, then by minimum divergence time it requires that stem-annelids, stem-platyzoans, stem-brachiozoans, stem-bryozoans, stem-chaetognaths, and stem-deuterostomes must also be present in the Ediacaran.
 And thus, the major divergences among Bilateria occurred long before the Cambrian Explosion.

-Paleoecology of the Ediacaran Biota: How did the Ediacaran biota make a living?
-Some are easy to figure out: Kimberella seems to have been an algae-scraper (the ancestral condition for Mollusca), and sand corals and sponges as suspension feeders.
+Lifestyles of the Ediacaran Biota: How did the Ediacaran biota make a living?
+Some are easy to figure out: Kimberella seems to have been an algae-scraper (the ancestral condition for Mollusca), and cnidarianss and sponges as suspension feeders.
 But what of the other forms?

 The Ediacaran was still part of the Time of the Slime: algal and bacterial mats covered much of the surface of the sea floor.
 This matground provided both a habitat and food source for a number of niches in the Ediacaran community.
 There are some (often larger) Ediacaran forms that seem to have sat on the mat, moved slightly, sat again, moved again, and so forth.
 It appears that the mats underneath each of these was digested (although some argue it simply died by being cut off from sunlight & nutrients).
 This suggests that at least some of these were osmotrophs: feeding by absorbing nutrients over the body surface rather than ingesting into a gut or similarly engulfing food particles.

 If osmotrophs were present in many of these Ediacaran forms, this could explain the lack of mouths, guts, anus, etc., in these impressions: they may not have been a digestive tract at all.
-The exceedingly simple living eumetaozan clade Placozoa feeds in such a fashion, and indeed some have suggested that Dickinsonia and allies may have been giant placozoan-like animals.
-(That said, they Ediacaran forms show a regular patterning and complexity of growth form beyond what living placozoans show.)
+Osmotrophy is different from the feeding in sponges but also in eumetazoans.
+(There is a very poorly known group of tiny animals today, the Placozoa, which feed by osmotrophy.)